 Sweden’s producer prices rose at a record high of 24.5 percent year-on-year in March 2022, after a 19.3 percent gain a month earlier.
 Main upward pressure still came from energy-related products (67.6 percent), and to a lesser extent, capital goods (9.9 percent), and consumer goods (8.9 percent).
 Excluding energy-related products, producer prices grew by 17.9 percent in March.
 On a monthly basis, producer prices increased by 5.5 percent in March, quickening from a 1.2 percent growth in February. source: Statistics Sweden

 Producer Prices Change in Sweden averaged 2.14 percent from 1991 until 2022, reaching an all time high of 24.50 percent in March of 2022 and a record low of -5.27 percent in April of 2013.
 This page provides the latest reported value for - Sweden Producer Prices Change - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
 Sweden Producer Prices Change - data, historical chart, forecasts and calendar of releases - was last updated on May of 2022.

-Producer Prices Change in Sweden is expected to be 2.50 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Producer Prices Change in Sweden to stand at 2.40 in 12 months time.
-In the long-term, the Sweden Producer Prices Change is projected to trend around 2.50 percent in 2020, according to our econometric models.
+Producer Prices Change in Sweden is expected to be 6.80 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Sweden Producer Prices Change is projected to trend around 2.90 percent in 2023 and 1.70 percent in 2024, according to our econometric models.